-The incidence of extracranial GCTs by 5-year age group and sex is shown in Table 1.
+The incidence of extracranial GCTs according to 5-year age group and sex is shown in Table 1.

 The presence of an abdominal undescended testis (cryptorchidism) has been associated with a risk of developing testicular cancer that is 3.7 to 7.5 times higher than in those with normal testes.
-The presence of Y-chromosome material in an abdominal gonad, as seen in gonadal dysgenesis, also increases the risk of developing a gonadal germ cell tumor, especially gonadoblastoma.[13,14]
+The presence of Y-chromosome material in an abdominal gonad, as seen in gonadal dysgenesis, also increases the risk of developing a gonadal GCT, especially gonadoblastoma.[13,14]

 Histologic Classification of Childhood Extracranial GCTs